 One of the most obvious steps to be taken is to integrate ALM and PLM Systems

 Neither ALM nor PLM software can prevent hacking, but rather the use of such tools enable software development teams to effectively manage project requirements and provide a means to carry out security testing transparently and with complete traceability.
 This enables teams to collaborate effectively while managing complexity, thus preventing many of the issues that lead to bugs, – flaws that can be hacked.
 The structure provided by Agile Frameworks and the ALM software that reinforces it, provides process improvement and consistency that in-itself prevents flaws from occurring when properly implemented and utilized.
-Of course, security requirements are what security is tested against, so inevitably if the security requirements are insufficient, then no tool or framework will prevent project failure.
+Of course, security requirements are what security of products is tested against, so inevitably if the security requirements are insufficient, then no tool or framework will prevent project failure.

 codeBeamer ALM meets the regulatory requirements of the Automotive industry